-Decades of dedicated efforts have decreased the rates of alcohol-impaired driving and alcohol-impaired fatal crashes in the U.S. since the 1980s.
+Decades of dedicated efforts have decreased the rates of alcohol-impaired driving and alcohol-impaired fatal car accidents in the U.S. since the 1980s.
 However, over 10,000 people in the United States die each year in crashes involving an alcohol-impaired driver.

 Those injured in drunk driving accidents need to know that they have advocates at Steven A. Bagen & Associates, P.A.
-If you have questions about your rights or obtaining compensation after such an accident, contact one of our Gainesville drunk driving accident lawyers today.
+If you have questions about your rights or obtaining compensation after such an accident, contact a Gainesville drunk driving accident lawyer today.

 Compensable Damages in Drunk Driving Accidents

 It’s common to wonder what kind of damages and compensation you’re entitled to recover after sustaining injuries in a drunk driving accident.
 Compensation for your damages varies widely depending on many factors.
-Common economic damages you may be eligible to recover include:
+Common economic damages you may be eligible to recover in personal injury claims involving drunk drivers include:

 Potential non-economic losses you can claim include: